 Arrests on crimes in Anderson County are also reported to the Tennessee Bureau of Investigation.
 Arrests may be from citizen reported crimes or initiated by sheriff's deputies.
-There has been a significant increase in arrests over the last five years.
+There has been a significant increase in arrests from 2007 to 2015.